Create a cloud map for xplanet using satellite images from the Dundee Satellite Receiving Station

 If purge is set to true old satellite images will be deleted which are not used to draw the current cloud map.

 width and height set the dimensions of the cloud map in destinationfile.

 nprocs specifies the number of processors to be used for the processing of the satellite images.
 If this number is larger than 1 the multiprocessing library will be used to create separate processes communicating sending back their results by queues.

 projection specifies the Python library used for projecting the geostationary images onto a flat map.
 Possible values are pyresample and cartopy. pyresample is the standard value and this library is set as dependency, so it is installed during the installation of CreateCloudMap (if pip is used to install it).
 If cartopy is used, this library must be installed manually. cartopy is (currently much) slower than pyresample.

 To see all command line options of the script use --help:

-$ create_map --help usage: create_map [-h] [-d] [-c FILE] [-f] optional arguments: -h, --help show this help message and exit -d, --debug store intermediate results -c FILE, --conf_file FILE Specify config file -f, --force Force to recreate cloud map
+$ create_map --help usage: create_map [-h] [-d] [-c FILE] [-m MAX_AGE] [-f] optional arguments: -h, --help show this help message and exit -d, --debug store intermediate results -c FILE, --conf_file FILE Specify config file -m MAX_AGE, --max_age MAX_AGE Maximal age of satellite images to download -f, --force Force to recreate cloud map

 To automatically install cartopy use the following command line for pip: